Gurupradeep/Carapace/README.md

 ### A simple shell written in python

-### Quick start
-Setting up the shell is very simple.
-Just download the project and the type the following commands

-1. `$ cd Carapace

-Starting the shell:
+### Starting the shell
+The shell can be run as a module with the help of following command.

     python -m Carapace.shell